Uploaded: 4/18/2008

 While the two cases are clearly different, they illustrate a common problem in medicine today: the lack of adequate pain control for children, especially children with complex medical issues who are unable to verbalize their discomfort due to physical, cognitive, or behavioral impairments.
 Both cases described above are cases of pancreatitis, and almost all recommendations for treating this condition include using narcotics for pain relief when pain is present.
 The educated, verbal, and healthy adult received the appropriate treatment of strong narcotic pain medication, while the child received nothing but Tylenol.

-Some doctors still do not believe children feel pain as acutely as adults, and pain is particularly underestimated in children with disabilities.
-A study of newborns in the NICU is shocking.1 In newborns with high risk of neurological impairment, doctors and nurses perceived reduced pain as compared to unimpaired infants.
+A study of newborns in the NICU is shocking.1 In newborns with high risk of neurological impairment, doctors and nurses perceived reduced pain as compared to other infants.
 Even though most of the babies with neurological impairments were likely to receive more procedures and have more complications, doctors and nurses did not judge them to be in more pain.

 Unfortunately, studies have shown that about 22% of children with cerebral palsy and similar conditions experience pain fairly often or every day, and the more physically impaired the child, the more pain was reported.2 In one study, none of the children who experienced pain, including 67% of children with moderate to severe pain episodes, received any treatment for pain.